jean-michel-gonet/angular-backtest/README.md

   }
 ]);
 ```
+At the beginning, the NAV is lower than the index because of the transfers of

-The result shows that the market timing saved us from the worst, so we managed
+660 we execute every month.
+Then we see how market timing saves us from the
+worse, and we sell all our positions.
+The NAV becomes a straight decreasing line
-to increase 3 fold the value of our portfolio, plus extracting nearly 190'000 in
-cash along this whole period:
+because of the regular transfers.
+In the end, we managed to increase 3 fold the
+value of our portfolio, plus extracting nearly 190'000 in cash along this
+whole period.

 ![Buy & Hold on IBEX-35, with market timing since 1996](src/assets/doc/buy-and-hold-on-ibex35-with-market-timing.png)